 - that our ability to make common platform solutions on higher levels, or the whole company will be strongly reduced, with effects on the long-term business.

-A warning here about banks that wants a platform for use over many different banking areas (and sometimes also over insurance areas) and at the same time need to understand the users in the different banking areas about their need of different applications.
-This is both a Technology Push problem and a Customer Pull problem at the same time.
-If we add on to this a transformation to frameworks for scaled agile, the bank will have severe problems if all the complexity cannot be handled, which will be the case if the solution is to just make smaller parts of the complex problem, i.e., for example splitting the organization into value streams for the old (monolith) architecture.
+A warning here about banks that wants a platform for use over many different banking areas (and sometimes also over insurance areas) and at the same time need to understand the users in the different areas about their need of different applications.
+This is both a Technology Push problem and a Consumer Pull problem at the same time.
+If we add on to this a transformation to frameworks for scaled agile, the bank will have severe problems if all the complexity cannot be handled, which will be the case if the brittle solution is to just make smaller parts of the complex problem, i.e., for example splitting the organization into value streams for the old (monolith) architecture.

 For new innovations we need a warning here not only regarding the mentioned Engineering metaphor, but also regarding KPIs, control and measurements, which apart from their strong sub-optimising impact, also can create a culture that is disrespecting people; where you are not allowed or do not dare to do faults, or make your voice heard regarding problems.
 This makes different thinking and experimentation more or less impossible, severely hampering both the organisation’s adaptivity and prerequisites for new innovations.

-Still so far, the principles have not caused too much trouble at scale and apart from the unnecessary self-caused queues in an Agile organisation and the sub-optimising KPIs in the traditional organisations, we need to be vigilant to upcoming requirements on more control and measurement.
-This is always valid regardless size and kind of organisation and is only a sign that something is wrong in the system, i.e. our set of principles is not followed.
+Still so far, the principles have not caused too much trouble at scale and apart from the unnecessary queues in an organisation doing agile and the sub-optimising KPIs in the traditional organisations, we need to be vigilant to upcoming requirements on more control and measurement.
+This is always valid regardless size and kind of organisation and is only a sign that something is wrong in the system, i.e., our set of principles is not followed.

 But now we have come to the principles in the Integration category, and here we already have seen some interesting aspects of our scaling, so we need to carefully take care also of the consequences for big organisations.

-Full-time resources, broad competence and short chains of interactions now more than ever need to be nourished, to achieve as many full-time Resources in the Projects.
-This is the Achilles heal for big companies having small companies as competitors, since with too many part-time Resources, the Project Administration waste will increase dramatically.
-This increase of waste can make the big company need 2-3 times more full-time equivalents as small companies, which of course will make the product much more expensive due to low Resource Efficiency and also late to the market, the latter since too many people digging in the same hole will make Flow Efficiency slow.
+Full-time resources, broad competence and short chains of interactions now more than ever need to be nourished, to achieve as many full-time resources as possible in the initiatives.
+This is the Achilles’ heel for big companies having small companies as competitors, since with too many part-time resources, the project administration waste will increase dramatically.
+This increase of waste can make the big company need 2-3 times more full-time equivalents as small companies, which of course will make the product much more expensive due to low resource efficiency and also late to the market, the latter since too many people digging in the same hole will make Flow Efficiency slow.
 See this blog post for an elaboration on the tight connection between Resource and Flow Efficiency.

-Especially in hardware the Integration Events for the evolution of the prototypes into the full product are very depicting, where we are in the Complicated domain and our experts can show us what changes needed to be done in order to make the next prototype.
-For integration in the Complicated domain we really talk about Events that take time with unknown, but knowable results, and for aggregation we talk about a point in time, since we know already from start that it will work.
+Especially in hardware the Integration Events for the evolution of the prototypes into the full product are very depicting, where we are in the Complicated domain, and our experts can show us, what changes needed to be done in order to make the next prototype.
+For integration in the Complicated domain, we really talk about Events that take time with unknown, but knowable results.
+For aggregation on the other hand, we talk about a point in time, since we know already from start that the aggregation will work.
 See this blog post for a more detailed exploration about Aggregation vs Integration vs False Integration.
 But, as we understand, Integration Events are also valid for any other domain in a Complex context, so for software we will need it to, which will be clearer when we present our pictures, in the next and final blog post in this series.

 This was all in today’s blog post, and tomorrow the summary is presented in the last blog post of this series.